 Both males and females ferrets make good pets.
 Make sure when choosing your ferret that it looks alert, bright-eyed, and that there is no type of crust or discharge from the eyes, nose, ears, or mouth, as this indicates a sick ferret.

-Overall, ferrets make wonderful pets.
-Yes, they smell a bit and are hyper, and yes, they like to steal shiny objects and play hide and seek with you.
+So, yes, they smell a bit and are hyper, and yes, they like to steal shiny objects and play hide and seek with you.
 But, they also love to curl up next to you and snuggle and give sweet little kisses.
-If you have the time and energy to bring a ferret into your family, then I say go for it!
+If you have the time and energy to bring a ferret into your family, they make wonderful pets.

 For more detailed information on ferrets and ferret care, be sure to check out the American Ferret Association site.